Naples Sex Crime Defense Lawyers

-Sexual Battery Lawyers in Naples
+Sexual Battery Lawyers

 Florida’s sexual battery law also covers a wide range of conduct, including, rape, sexual assault, and unwanted touching.
 In some cases, this offense can be charged as aggravated sexual battery, but only if the victim was physically incapacitated, coerced by threats, drugged, or had a mental defect.
 Defendants are prohibited from raising defenses involving a victim’s alleged promiscuity, although they can argue that a victim consented to the conduct.